RafaelNH/Free-water-elimination-DTI/article/RNH_AR_EG_SSTJ_EP_MMC-2016.md

 evaluated (f values equally spaced from 0 to 1).
 To assess the robustness of the procedure, Rician noise with signal-to-noise ratio (SNR) of 40 relative to the b-value=0 images was used.
-For each FA and f-value pair, simulations were performed for 120 different diffusion tensor orientation.
-Simulations for each diffusion tensor orientation were repeated 100 times making a total of 12000 simulation iterations for each FA and f-value pair.
+For each FA and f-value pair, simulations were performed for 120 different diffusion tensor orientations.
+Simulations for each diffusion tensor orientation were repeated 100 times making a total of 12000 simulated iterations for each FA and f-value pair.

 ## *In vivo* data